-The consolidated financial statements include the College and its subsidiaries, Forty Hall Community Vineyard Limited and Capel Manor Limited controlled by the group.
+The consolidated financial statements include the College and its subsidiary, Forty Hall Community Vineyard Limited which is controlled by the group.
 Control is achieved where the group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 Intra-group sales and profits are eliminated fully on consolidation.
-All financial statements are made up to 31 July 2022.
+All financial statements are made up to 31 July 2024.

-The College has another subsidiary company, Enfield Veg Co Limited, which remained dormant in the financial year ended 31 July 2022.
+The College has other subsidiary companies, Enfield Veg Co Limited and Capel Manor Limited.
+Both companies remained dormant in the financial year ended 31 July 2024.
+Capel Manor Limited was made dormant on 31 July 2022 and all relevant transactions during 2023/24 have been included in Capel Manor College.